VladLosytskyi/pizza-store/README.md

 ## 💨 How to run the project

-You can find a build version by this URL: https://pizza-store.vladlosytskyi.vercel.app
+You can find the project at this URL: https://pizza-store.vladlosytskyi.vercel.app